Helly Hansen Powderqueen 3.0 Review

 Our Analysis and Test Results

-As our overall choice for an insulated jacket, it's no surprise that the Powderqueen 3.0 kept us very warm during testing.
+As one of our top-scoring insulated jackets, it's no surprise that the Powderqueen 3.0 kept us very warm during testing.
 What stands out in its design is the overwhelmingly silky feel of the jacket and the level of mobility it offers despite its thicker, insulated construction.
 On top of all this, it makes a statement with bright neon accents and a relaxed utilitarian construction.
-This insulated option is our selection for a skier who trends a little on the cold side.
+This insulated option is a great pick for a skier who trends a little on the cold side.

 Performance Comparison